cmharlow/c4lMDCpres/breakout_workflows/pythonflaskmarkedupexample.md

 import text
 ```

-_Map the FAST query indexes to service types.
+_Map the FAST query indexes to service entity types.
 This is where the OpenRefine Reconciliation Service structure comes into play.
-In order to allow different the OpenRefine user to call different FAST API indices for different reconciliation calls, an OpenRefine entity type is assigned to each, with the required metadata (id, name, index).
+In order to allow different the OpenRefine user to call different FAST API indices for different reconciliation calls, an OpenRefine entity type is assigned to each here, with the required metadata (id, name, index).
 One only needs to include the default_query for this to work with OpenRefine, however.
 Note that the ids below are related to how OpenRefine holds the entity types, and the indices are based on how the search indices available with the FAST API._

 ```python
 default_query = {